 1 Day Isle of Skye with Fairy Pools Tour from Inverness

-An amazing one-day journey that visits the most popular places of Scotland, including Loch Ness, Eilean Donan Castle and the Isle of Skye.
-We stop at all the must-see attractions on the Island: Portree, Talisker Distillery, Old Man of Storr, and obviously the whimsical Fairy Pools!
+An amazing 1-day journey that visits the most popular places of Scotland, including Loch Ness, Eilean Donan Castle and the Isle of Skye.
+We stop at all the must-see attractions on the Island: the whimsical Fairy Pools, Talisker Distillery, and Portree!

 On the shores of Loch Ness you will be told stories of “Nessie”, of the Great Glen boundary fault, and of the mighty Urquhart Castle.

 The Great Glen is a huge valley in the Highlands, eroded by glaciers more than 10,000 years ago.
 These glaciers carved the valley, forming a series of deep lakes, among which is Loch Ness.

 Urquhart Castle saw great conflict during its 500 years as a Middle-ages fortress.
 Control of the castle passed back and forth between the Scots and English during the Wars of Independence.